pyLiveNodes/LiveNodes/docs/usage/packages.md

 The LiveNode framework keeps a registry of known Nodes (and Bridges) so that serialization and deserialization can take place.
 Technically you may be able to run a graph without the following, but I would not recommend it.

 Most Notes are *automatically added to the registry* using the pip `livenodes.nodes` entrypoint, which is declared in the `pyproject.toml` file (see for example [core node package](https://gitlab.csl.uni-bremen.de/livenodes/packages/livenodes_core_nodes/-/blob/main/pyproject.toml)).
-Therefore, if you install any package, e.g. run `pip install livenodes_core_nodes` the nodes are directly available and will show up in Smart Studio.
+Therefore, if you install any package, e.g. run `pip install livenodes_core_nodes` the nodes are directly available and will show up in LN-Studio.

 ## Local Nodes